XLB (Portland, Oregon): History

-Jasper Shen opened the original XLB along North Williams Avenue in Portland's Boise neighborhood in January 2017.
+Jasper Shen opened the original XLB along Williams Avenue in the north Portland part of the Boise neighborhood in January 2017.
 The second-generation Chinese chef had spent more than two years perfecting the craft of making xiaolongbao.
 As far back as 2014, he had considered opening a Chinese restaurant with Sarah Pliner and Kat Whitehead, with whom he had opened the Asian-French restaurant Aviary in northeast Portland in 2011.
 According to Korfhage, "Dumpling-crazed diners mobbed the former Aviary chef in droves, taxing his kitchen to the breaking point."
 Shen has acknowledged XLB "had a well-documented rough opening".

-In April 2019, Shen and new business partner Laura Tran confirmed plans to open a second location in northwest Portland's Slabtown district.
+In April 2019, Shen and new business partner Linh Tran confirmed plans to open a second location in northwest Portland's Slabtown district.
 The 45-seat restaurant was housed in the Leland James building and offered a menu similar to the original.
 The Slabtown location closed in 2021.
 Shen and Tran offered the space to friend Diane Lam, who opened Sunshine Noodles.

 XLB has participated in The Oregonian's annual Dumpling Week, which sees local restaurants showcase special dumpling recipes.
 During the COVID-19 pandemic, the restaurant operated via online delivery services.

+In March 2025, XLB's owners announced plans to close permanently on April 20.
+The Filipino restaurant Sun Rice has announced plans to relocate from the Moxy Portland Downtown to XLB's former Boise location.